Gressoney Back Country Ski Course with Snoworks – Day 3

 For more information about skiing in Monte Rosa, see Gressoney, Monte Rosa – Hidden Gem & Off Piste Ski Paradise!

 Tomorrow, we go for a Better Bettolina Bassa with Nick.
-Follow my blog and it will arrive unaided in your inbox!
+Follow my blog and stories such as this will arrive unaided in your inbox!

 To catch up with our Off Piste exploits and the Pups on Piste, click here.